weslashley/iOSI-precourse-onboarding/README.md

 ----------------------------------- | ------------------------------------------
 [1.
 Click here to complete our Onboarding Materials](./01-task/readme.md) | Required Pre-Course Tutorials & Project [2.
-Click here to review our Course Tech Policy](./02-policy/tech-policy.md) | GA's Technology Policy for this course
+Click here to review our Course Tech Policy](./02-policy/tech-policy.md) | GA's Technology Policy for this course [3.
+Click here for additional Course Resources](./03-resources) | Supplemental materials curated for new programmers!

-Meanwhile, if you have questions in the meantime (or just want to say hi!), feel free to reach out to your local instructional team!
-You should also join our `#iosi-onboarding` channel on Slack to get help and share tips with your peers!
+Finally, if you have questions (or just want to say hi!), talk to your local production team and join our `#iosi-onboarding` channel on Slack to get help and share tips with your peers!

 ## Licensing